BenjamAlander/Myrepo/Projects/SurnameGuessingNeuralNetwork/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions for improvements, feature enhancements, or bug fixes, feel free to submit a pull request or open an issue on the GitHub repository.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contact
-For any inquiries or feedback regarding this project, please contact [projectmaintainer@example.com](mailto:projectmaintainer@example.com).

 Happy surname guessing! 🧠🧾